user2782/aetherkeys/online.md

 ## start
-visited alibaba (already used a couple times, okayish experience) to see if items I wanted to purchase were profitable and worth it after shipping cost, since this section exist, they in fact were defintely worth it.
+visited alibaba (already used a couple times, okayish experience) to see if items I wanted to purchase were profitable and worth it after shipping cost, since this project exist, they were in fact defintely worth it.

 ## first order
 since I had never bought keyboard accessories and items, I decided to go with what I thought were the safest items: keyboard switches from a reputable